 Apicoectomy (Root Canal Surgery)

-Upon diagnosis of your pain, endodontist in Arvada, Dr. Paguio, may find that root canal therapy may not be enough to heal your tooth and suggest an apicoectomy, or root canal surgery.
-Endodontic surgery can help Dr. Paguio find hidden fractures or root canals that didn’t appear on your X-rays.
+Upon diagnosis of your pain, Denver endodontist Dr. Paguio may find that root canal therapy may not be enough to heal your tooth and suggest an apicoectomy or root canal surgery.
+Endodontic surgery can help Dr. Paguio find hidden fractures or root canals that didn’t appear on your X-Rays.
 If the tooth’s root surface or the surrounding bone is damaged, this surgery can also help to save the tooth.

-In an apicoectomy, an incision is made in the gum tissue, giving Dr. Paguio access to the bone and surrounding inflamed tissue.
+An incision is made in the gum tissue in an apicoectomy, giving Dr. Paguio access to the bone and surrounding inflamed tissue.
 He will remove the damaged tissue and the end of the root tip.
-To prevent reinfection, a root-end filling is placed, and then the gum is sutured.
-Over the next few months, the bone will naturally heal around the root, restoring full function to the tooth and relieving the pain.
+In an effort to help prevent reinfection, a root-end filling is placed, and then the gum is sutured.
+Over the next few months, the bone will naturally heal around the root, restoring complete function to the tooth and relieving the pain.

 Diagnosis & Treatment of Cracked Teeth